Bai Hao

 3. Strain off the rinse water and begin your infusion.

-lined-clock Infusion length 1
+lined-clock Infusion time 1

 30 - 45 sec

-lined-clock Infusion length 2
+lined-clock Infusion time 2

 20 - 35 sec

-lined-clock Infusion length 3
+lined-clock Infusion time 3

 30 - 45 sec

-Teapot method
+Teapot Method

 balance Quantity / 250ml of water